ysoldak/HeadTracker/README.md

 ## Tested radios
 - FrSky X-Lite Pro (OpenTX)
 - FrSky X20S Tandem (EthOS)
+- [Radiomaster TX16S can be modified to have wireless trainer link](https://www.instructables.com/Bluetooth-on-Radiomaster-TX16S/) and work with the head tracker

 ## Wiring reference
 - **D2**: Orientation reset pin, use a button that connects this pin to **GND**